Fluke 8050A Multimeter LCD Display Project

 Mostly, because I had a solution looking for a problem.
 I was looking for trouble, and managed to find just a little bit..

 I had recently discovered very inexpensive ARM Cortex-M3 microcontroller boards available through the usual channels on eBay and other venues.
-Because of their low, low cost, I've accumulated a number of these things, with the intention of doing something clever with them.
+Because of their low cost, I've accumulated a number of these things, with the intention of doing something clever with them.

 I happened across stm32duino project, which ports the Arduino software environment over to the the ST micro STM32 line of microcontrollers.
 I thought this was a fairly wonderful thing, as these chips are just as cheap as the various Arduino platforms and much more performant than the ATMEL CPUs the Arduino used.
 I thought if I was going to invest the time getting to known a new CPU architecture, I might as well learn more about ARM and ARM Cortex-M0/M3/M4 CPUs.
-So I set upon playing around with all this, and developed a bit of a dislike for the Arduino IDE, having grown up over the last couple of decades with ''make'' and ''emacs'' and similar development tools.
+So I set upon playing around with all this.
+And then developed a bit of a dislike for the Arduino IDE, having grown up over the last couple of decades with ''make'' and ''emacs'' and similar development tools.

 At was also around this time that I had noticed a series of postings on JeeLabs on these same parts, and a port of FORTH to these devices.
 I had been quite a long time since I had played around with FORTH (on an old Z80 and later Amiga system) and thought that this was an interesting platform to experiment with.